 Beyond focuses on the future, looking towards a future time and distant horizon.
-It signifies the district will move beyond what it is now and, with changes likely that are more than what we think is possible.
+It signifies the district will move beyond what it is now and, with changes likely that are more than

 "Ko te pae tawhiti, whaia kia tata, ko te pae tata, whakamaua kia tina."